 Seatbelt buckles on airplanes have roughly 230 CFU per square inch, just under that of the airplane flush button.
 Again, gross.

 We all know you must wear your seatbelt on a plane, so you’re only way around them is to simply wipe them down.
 I like these packs of antibacterial wipes, as they are small enough to travel with!
+If you don’t have any wipes with you, try to refrain from touching it as much as possible!

 When you are able to take your seat belt off, here are some simple exercises for long flights!